Kairn/cook-book-java/applications/README.md

 4. Find connected components in an undirected graph or strongly connected components in a digraph (Kosaraju’s algorithm).

+### Character-indexed array (alphabet)

+#### Implementation

+Use an character array to store index-char mapping, and use a reverse integer array (size of 65556 for supporting all 2-byte unicode chars) to store char-index mapping.
+With a limited alphabet, the size of the reverse array can be reduced to the largest character.

+#### When to use

+1. In algorithms where there is the need to efficiently access information by characters.
+Such as a character counting algorithm.

 ### ?

 #### Implementation